Postgraduate Certificate Biological Psychiatry

 - Discuss and communicate scientific data and concepts with mental health professionals and society at large

 The Postgraduate Certificate in Biological Psychiatry is a one-year part-time course.
-The course is run during term time on Thursday afternoons from 14.00 to 19.30.
-Students are required to take a total of 5 modules over two semesters.
-The modules are awarded the following ECTS credits:
+The course is run during term time on Thursday afternoons from 14.30 to 19.00 Students are required to take a total of 5 modules over two semesters.
+The modules are awarded the following ECTS credits and take place during the indicated TCD Calendar weeks(https://www.tcd.ie/calendar/):

-Module 1: Statistics and Research Methodology and Statistics (10 ECTS)
+Module 1: Statistics and Research Methodology and Statistics (10 ECTS; TCD Calendar weeks 5-11)

-Module 3: Basic and Developmental Neuropsychology (5 ECTS)
+Module 3: Basic and Developmental Neuropsychology (5 ECTS; TCD Calendar weeks 21-25)

-Assessments will be based on a combination of formative assessment for each Module, based upon in-module coursework, and summative end-of-module written examination.
+Assessments will be based on a combination of formative assessment for each Module, based upon in-module coursework, and summative in-module coursework plus an end-of-module written examination.
 All course work will be double-marked.
 In terms of weighting, Module 1 contributes 10 ECTs while Modules 2-5 contribute 5 ECTs each.

 How to Apply

-Applicants should normally hold a relevant first degree with at least 2nd class honours or equivalent professional qualification (e.g. MB degree) and have at least one year's relevant work experience in mental health or be in a recognised relevant training post.
+Applicants should normally hold a relevant first degree with at least 2nd class honours or equivalent professional qualification (e.g. MB degree).
 All applicants should provide two academic references before their application can be considered.

 Up-to-date information about course fees can be found at the Academic Registry.